Notarial Services

 We can legalise private documents (Power of Attorney, wills, bank statements, employment letter) once they are notarised by an Australian Notary Public.
 Please note, Justice of Peace (JP) are not Notary Public.
 The documents certified by JP are not eligible for legalisation.

--Electronic documents
+-Electronic documents available as PDF. format

 It is becoming more common for public documents to be issued electronically, bearing an electronic signature and/or seal.
 We accept a limited range of official Australian public documents electronically including:

 2) Digital National Police Certificate – We can legalise your Digital National Police Certificate issued from the Australian Federal Police (AFP).
-Please forward the email from AFP to [email protected]
+Please forward the email from AFP to [email protected] on the day of your appointment.

 For other electronic documents, please contact us prior to your appointment.